Remote Desktop Protocol

 On the server, RDP uses its own video driver to render display output by constructing the rendering information into network packets by using RDP protocol and sending them over the network to the client.
 On the client, RDP receives rendering data and interprets the packets into corresponding Microsoft Windows graphics device interface (GDI) API calls.
 For the input path, client mouse and keyboard events are redirected from the client to the server.
-On the server, RDP uses its own on-screen keyboard and mouse driver to receive these keyboard and mouse events.
+On the server, RDP uses its own keyboard and mouse driver to receive these keyboard and mouse events.

 In a Remote Desktop session, all environment variables—for example, variables determining color depth and wallpaper enabling and disabling—are determined by the RCP-Tcp connection settings.
 This applies to all functions and methods that set environment variables in the Remote Desktop Web Connection Reference and the Remote Desktop Services WMI Provider interface.

 Microsoft RDP includes the following features and capabilities:

 RDP uses RSA Security's RC4 cipher, a stream cipher designed to efficiently encrypt small amounts of data.
 RC4 is designed for secure communications over networks.
 Administrators can choose to encrypt data by using a 56- or 128-bit key.

 - Bandwidth reduction features